olohmann/azure-hands-on-labs/labs/07_iac/terraform.md

 ```

 As previously, seeing is believing.
 Use the Azure Portal to look at the actual resource group.
 Your storage account is gone.

+### (Optional) Task 5: More complex example

+To see a more complex example, you might want to clone [this repository from github](https://github.com/cadullms/tf-samples) and explore the [explanation](https://github.com/cadullms/tf-samples/README.md) and try applying the [vm-cloud-init](https://github.com/cadullms/tf-samples/tree/master/vm-cloud-init) sample that creates an arbitrary number of Linux VMs at once.

+> If you try to apply this, please use only one VM at max!
+You will as well have to take the `resource "azurerm_resource_group" "myterraformgroup"` out of `main.tf` and instead reference your resource group!